MicrosoftDocs/azure-stack-docs/azure-managed-lustre/create-file-system-portal.md

 To configure blob integration, follow these steps:

-1. Create or configure a storage account and blob containers for blob integration.
-To learn more, see [Blob integration prerequisites](amlfs-prerequisites.md#blob-integration-prerequisites-optional).
+1. Create or configure a storage account and blob containers for integration with the file system.
+To learn more about the requirements for these resources, see [Blob integration prerequisites](amlfs-prerequisites.md#blob-integration-prerequisites-optional).
 The storage account doesn't need to be in the same subscription as the Azure Managed Lustre file system.
 1. Select the **Import/export data from blob** check box.
 1. Specify the **Subscription**, **Storage account**, and **Container** to use with your Lustre file system.
-1. In the **Logging container** field, select the container you created to store import/export logs.
+1. In the **Logging container** field, select the container where you want to store import/export logs.
 The logs must be stored in a separate container from the data container, but the containers must be in the same storage account.
-1. In **Import prefix**, optionally supply one or more prefixes to filter the data imported into the Azure Managed Lustre file system.
+1. In the **Import prefix** fields, you can optionally supply one or more prefixes to filter the data imported into the Azure Managed Lustre file system.
 The default import prefix is `/`, and the default behavior imports the contents of the entire blob container.
 To learn more about import prefixes, see [Import prefix](blob-integration.md#import-prefix).

 TODO: Update screenshot for Blob integration settings in portal.
    ![Screenshot showing blob integration settings on Advanced tab in Azure Managed Lustre Create wizard.](./media/create-file-system-portal/advanced-blob-integration.png)